 Having enough money to get by and put a roof over your head isn't hard to do.
 Many folks complain it is - but they want a fancy roof, a fancy car, and gourmet meals, preferably prepared at a restaurant.
 They want a luxury lifestyle they can't afford and cry when it all goes wrong.
 And for many in the middle class in America, this is their "dilemma".

 It takes a lot of personal courage to turn your back on the clamoring and clattering of the media in our society.
-To not be on Facebook or not be text messaging or smart-phoning, or whatever, is seen as being "weird" these days.
+To not be on Facebook or not be text messaging or smart-phoning, watching cable TV or whatever, is seen as being "weird" these days.
 But I don't do these things - or don't do them anymore.

 Why?
 Simple.
 They weren't making me happy, and in fact, were doing quite the opposite.
 Facebook was just a depressing waste of time - an obsessive-compulsive behavior I did not need.
 I prefer to write - it makes me happy - than to twitter, tweet, or update my "status".
 Cable TV was just chock full of poor normative cues - the "depression box" as I call it.